Michael Smither: House in Parnell, Auckland

-Michael Smither painted an aquatic themed mural on the staircase and entranceway to a house in Takutai Street, Parnell, over a 10-year period in the 1970s when he would come around to visit friends who lived in the house.
+Smither painted an aquatic-themed mural on the staircase and entranceway to a house in Takutai Street, Parnell, over a 10-year period in the 1970s when he would come around to visit friends who lived in the house.
 The house (complete with the art work) sold in an auction for $4.18 million in May 2021.
 The new owner was "absolutely ecstatic" about the artwork.

 Books

-Michael Smither had many books of his art, with just one of them being Michael Smither - Painter.
+Smither had many books of his art, with just one of them being Michael Smither - Painter.

 Honours and awards

 Smither was the recipient of the 1970 Frances Hodgkins Fellowship from the University of Otago.
 In the 2004 Queen's Birthday Honours, he was appointed a Companion of the New Zealand Order of Merit, for services to the arts.